-Prerequisite: None | Lecture 1 hr, Lab 3 hrs This class provides supervised fieldwork experience with professionals.
+Prerequisite: None | Lecture 1 hour, Lab 3 hours This class provides supervised fieldwork experience with professionals.
 This class offers numerous opportunities and hands on training in the field in a non paid position.
 108 hours of fieldwork required.
 Beginning to advanced positions available.